 Counter-intuitively, years of bottom-up research has revealed that ants do not integrate all this information into a unified representation of the world, a so-called cognitive map.
 Instead they possess different and distinct modules dedicated to different navigational tasks.
 These combine to allow navigation.
 (Scientific American, 2013, here)

-Ever since Newton found that planets move according to mathematical equations (although not perfectly), rationalistic thinkers have been obsessed with the thought that everything can be reduced to simple equations.
-Not only the human brain and consciousness, but the whole of society can thus be reduced to simple ideological and mechanistic tenets.
+Ever since Newton found that planets move according to mathematical equations, rationalistic thinkers have been obsessed with the thought that everything can be reduced to simple equations.
+Not only the human brain and consciousness, but the whole of society ought to be reducible to simple ideological and mechanistic tenets.
 It is like a plague that Western society has suffered from ever since the times of Enlightenment.
-This continues to the present day, despite the fact that chaos and complex systems theory have thoroughly refuted the one-dimensional algorithmic and mechanistic paradigm that has its roots in the 17th century.
+It continues to the present day, despite the fact that chaos and complex systems theory have thoroughly refuted the one-dimensional algorithmic and mechanistic paradigm that has its roots in the 17th century.
 The discovery of quantum complementarity has decidedly disproved the rationalistic and algorithmic view of reality.
 Although reality is inherently mathematical, i.e. physicalistic, it is also mental.

 Regrettably, scientists seem unable to interpret their own findings in philosophical terms, for the education of the people.
 This makes evident that philosophical reason has an important function to fulfill, namely to put a curb on errant ways of thought that lack foundation in reality.
-To grasp the true nature of reality is important because misconceptions nurture the ideological mindset.
-It gives rise to well-nigh religious beliefs that mislead people and stifle the growth to maturity.
+To grasp the true nature of reality is important.
+Misconceptions nurture the ideological mindset and give rise to well-nigh religious beliefs that mislead people and stifle the growth to maturity.
 So pervasive is physicalistic rationalism become that “machine ethics” has emerged as a serious topic of research (cf. Wiki, here).
-But a machine cannot learn human value judgment because it lacks feelings.
+But a machine, as it lacks feelings, cannot learn human value judgment.
 Morality is predicated on feeling (sentiment), in accordance with David Hume’s theory (cf. Stanford Encyc., 2010, here).

 Feeling is mental and not algorithmic.
 It is the feeling function which evaluates what’s good and bad.
 If we try to pass judgment merely by recourse to the logical function, we become entangled in an intellectual web that we cannot get out from.
 This follows from the dialectical nature of the intellect (“On the one hand…but on the other hand…”).
 Although a computer can learn through an artificial neural network (and therefore provide valuable assistance), it cannot motivate its judgment according to human premises.
-So machine ethics is a red herring, because human nature cannot be algorithmically emulated.
+Because human nature cannot be algorithmically emulated, machine ethics is a red herring.
 Stanford Encyclopedia highlights critics of machines as moral agents (cf. Stanford Encyc., 2016, here).

 It is remarkable that consciousness and its interaction with the environment are among many still regarded non-essential factors.
 It’s rationalism out of whack.
 Such thinkers really think that we live in an algorithmic universe and that human beings are programmed robots.
 In fact, a Go machine that applies neural learning is entirely dependent on algorithmic logic.
 It just calculates and learns the principles from very many games and from mistakes.
 There is nothing mysterious at all.